pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 full of sound and fury, signifying nothing."
 --William Shakespeare, *Macbeth*

+"Wouldst thou have that
+Which thou esteem’st the ornament of life,
+And live a coward in thine own esteem,
+Letting 'I dare not' wait upon 'I would'?"
+--William Shakespeare, *Macbeth*

 "What a piece of work is a man! how noble in reason!
 how infinite in faculty! in form and moving how
 express and admirable! in action how like an angel!